UK savings statistics 2025

 How much does an average person have in savings?

-According to a survey by the Money and Pensions Service (MaPs), around a quarter of UK adults (11.5 million people) have less than £100 in their savings account, with one in six people having no savings at all.
+Survey results from the Money and Pensions Service (MaPS), revealed that, prior to the COVID-19 pandemic, around a quarter of UK adults (11.5 million people) had less than £100 in their savings account, with one in six people having no savings at all.

 The ‘struggling’ vs. the ‘squeezed’